trofi/trofi.github.io.gen/posts/303-Zero-Hydra-Failures-towards-23.11-NixOS-release.md

 empty for `newlib.x86_64-linux`.
 Normally the `newlib` output contains something only for bare-metal targets like `pkgsCross.x86_64-embedded.newlib`.

-Thus the fix is to constrain `newlib` to only those targets:
+Thus, the fix is to constrain `newlib` to only those targets:

 ```diff
 --- a/pkgs/development/misc/newlib/default.nix